Tips For Quality Parent-Child Bonding

 From indulging in a good children’s book to doing house chores to playing games together, social distancing during COVID-19 has served up plenty opportunities for parents to reconnect with their young ones.

-During this unusual time, we’ve already heard lots of stories of moms and dads being forced to choose between leaving their toddlers and babies alone in front of the TV or iPad or straight up deal with young frustrated tykes that have too much energy to spare.
+During the unusual time, we’ve already heard lots of stories of moms and dads being forced to choose between leaving their toddlers and babies alone in front of the TV or iPad or straight up deal with young frustrated tykes that have too much energy to spare.

 Follow A Timetable